 What is syphilis?

-Syphilis is a sexually transmitted infection (STI) caused by bacteria.
-The infection has 4 stages: primary, secondary, early latent and tertiary.
+Syphilis is a bacterial infection.
+The infection has 4 stages: primary, secondary, early latent and late latent.

 What are the symptoms?